 rescue operation: freezing stored garlic, onions

-REACHING INTO THE NET BAG of onions in my cellar this morning, I got a little wakeup call—from a few onions that were themselves waking up.
+REACHING INTO THE NET BAG of onions in my barn this morning, I got a little wakeup call—from a few onions that were themselves waking up.
 Uh-oh.
 A quick check of the garlic revealed a couple of restless heads as well.
 An extra-warm winter has meant an extra-warm storage space, so it’s time to intervene before all is lost.
 I’m peeling and freezing whole garlic cloves and chopped onions today to get me the rest of the way into the next harvest.
 It’s simple:

 I slice or chop onions and put them in freezer bags or—to avoid plastic—freezer jars.
 Freezing the amount you typically use for a recipe in one container rather than a giant portion is easier when it comes time to use the produce.